This is one of the most interesting first blog posts that I have read on ActiveRain.

 I think it was 1982 or 1983.
 She moved in a few houses down, renting an apartment from one of our neighbors.
 She was different than other women who lived in our block.
 She would walk home in the evening, and although many people were in the street leaning on cars and conversing, she never seemed to be interested.
 She was content to just walk up her stairs open the door and disappear.
 We'd see her only while she was traveling from work to home and vice versa.
 It didn't take long for us to get to know her better.
 As she walked up to her apartment door one of my fellow elementary school neighbors would yell to her, "Hi Amanda!".
 She'd turn around smile and wave.
 She didn't treat us like the other adults, she actually talked to us like grown ups.

 One summer day, like many days I was sent to the store by my parents.
 I don't know what it was with parents in the 1970's and 1980's, but they enjoyed sending their kids to the store.
 Maybe it was the same joy 16th century pirates had making prisoners walk the plank.
-Anyway!
-I walked into the store, grabbed a carton of eggs and saw Amanda.
+Anyway I walked into the store, grabbed a carton of eggs and saw Amanda.
 "Hi Dave."
 She said with a big smile.
 I nodded and said hello back.
-I never could understand then why she talked to me as though I was twenty five.
+I never could understand then why she talked to me as thought I was twenty five.
 It always intimidated me.
-I was only able to get out some "Uh, um, yeah, um, ok."
-The cashier was ringing her groceries up when she asked me "Hey does your mom have an apartment available for rent?
-I have a girlfriend looking.
-My other friend just moved into the first floor of my building and there are no more vacancies."
+I was only able to get out some"Uh, um, yeah, um, ok."
+The cashier was ringing her groceries up when she asked me, "hey is your mom looking to rent an aparmtnet?
+I have a girlfriend interested.
+My other friend just moved into the first floor of my apartment and there are no more vacancies."
 I replied to her in my caveman way that I would ask my mom.
-I didn't realize it then, but that conversation between Amanda and me started our real estate relationship.
+I didn't realize it then, but that conversation started Amanda and my real estate relationship.

 Over the next few years the trend continued, families were looking to move to the suburbs and younger people were moving into the inner city.
 They lived differently these new young people, they would rent three bedroom apartments with only two or three people occupying the apartment.
 No longer would you see families of five to nine people living in close quarters.
 Also time had passed when I realized I hadn't seen Amanda.
 The guys in the neighborhood would talk about her on occassion.
 We would ask one another, "Hey!
 Do you think Amanda is pretty?"
 Each one of us would smile and nod.